BlackBoxQuant/HS2DDS/README.md

 the distribution functions.
 ### f(x(R,G,B)) Sort
 The RGB values of each node will be the input of a function which determines a unique position on the image.
 Quieries will be nearly instantaneous.
-This function must be injective.
+Issue: This function must be injective and not waste too much space while also not overlaping nodes.